SDK Reference¶

 const byParty = await connection.resolveCredentials({ partyId: 'party::123' });

-Convenience methods: resolve(query) for forward lookup and reverseResolve(partyId) for reverse lookup.
+Convenience methods: resolve(query) for forward lookup, reverseResolve(partyId) for reverse lookup, and resolveByAlias(alias) for alias lookup.

 createCredentialsRequest(request)¶